istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

 {{< boilerplate experimental >}}
-The [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) allows for exchanging and preservation of client attributes between TCP proxies, without relying on L7 protocols such as HTTP and the `X-Forwarded-For` and `X-Envoy-External-Address` headers, and is intended for scenarios where an external TCP load balancer needs to proxy TCP traffic through an Istio gateway to a backend TCP service and still expose client attributes such as source IP to upstream TCP service endpoints.
+The [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) allows for exchanging and preservation of client attributes between TCP proxies, without relying on L7 protocols such as HTTP and the `X-Forwarded-For` and `X-Envoy-External-Address` headers.
+It is intended for scenarios where an external TCP load balancer needs to proxy TCP traffic through an Istio gateway to a backend TCP service and still expose client attributes such as source IP to upstream TCP service endpoints.

 {{< idea >}}
 PROXY protocol is only supported for TCP traffic forwarding by Envoy.
 See the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/other_features/ip_transparency#proxy-protocol) for more details, along with some important performance caveats.